Sunday, 29 September 2019

 Pre Conference Workshops

 When international scholars, passionate teachers and researchers, dedicated activists, and like-minded enthusiasts gather – opportunities arise.
-HCC2019 conference organizers have seized one such opportunity by curating a series of pre-conference workshops to be held on Sunday, 29 September 2019, the day before HCC2019 opens.
+HCC2019 conference organizers have seized one such opportunity by curating a series of pre-conference workshops (described below) to be held on Sunday, 29 September 2019, the day before HCC2019 opens, and which will take place in the Vancouver Island Ballroom of the Hotel Grand Pacific (463 Belleville Street, Victoria, V8V 1X3) NOT in the Victoria Conference Centre.

-We are privileged and fortunate that our esteemed HCC2019 Keynote Speakers – Jean Watson, Peggy Chinn, Janet Quinn, Lisa Bourque Bearskin, and Marcia Hills – have agreed to arrive early and deliver these workshops.
+We are privileged and fortunate that our esteemed HCC2019 Keynote Speakers – Jean Watson, Peggy Chinn, Janet Quinn, Lisa Bourque Bearskin, and Marcia Hills – and our WCSI Colleagues from the US – Jan Anderson and Lynne Wagner – have agreed to arrive early and deliver these workshops.

 Note that Pre-Conference Workshop tickets can be purchased together with your conference registration or they can be purchased separately!